J. Meredith Read: Career

 After becoming an attorney, Read moved to Albany, New York and became the Adjutant General of New York in 1861.
 He was one of the originators of the "Wide-Awake" political clubs in 1860.
 In April 1860, he was chairman of the committee of three to draft a bill on behalf of New York, appropriating $300,000 to purchase of arms and equipment for the Civil War.
 Later, the War Department thanked him for his ability and zeal in organizing, equipping, and forwarding troops.

 He was elected as a member to the American Philosophical Society in 1867.

 Consul General for France and Germany

-Read was the first U. S. consul general for France and Algeria from 1869 to 1873 and from 1870 to 1872.
+Read was the first U.S. consul general for France and Algeria from 1869 to 1873 and acting consul general for Germany from 1870 to 1872.
 He served as acting consul general for Germany during the Franco-Prussian War.
 His work representing German interests in Paris lasted several months after U.S. Minister to France, Elihu Washburne, stopped being the official representative of the German government in June 1871.
 After the war, he was appointed by the French Minister of War, General Ernest Courtot de Cissey, to form and preside over a commission to examine into the desirability of teaching the English language to the French troops.